Video: Whitley Clearwater 1650 review

 Two options I would consider, especially for the fishing-focused, are the plumbed live well, as seen in the test boat, and the Viper bait station I spied at the factory.
 It’s a work of art, both robust and well laid-out, and fits the look of the boat well.
 The factory supplies a Mackay trailer with every 1650 and they don’t skimp on it.
 All feature a spare wheel, decent tie-downs front and rear, and are set up by the factory for a perfect fit.
 The only gripe we had was that the draw bar on our test boat’s trailer was much too short – I’m told this has been remedied.

-Starting from A$37,990 ex-factory with the reliable Yamaha F70 and Raymarine DragonFly7, plus rego and safety gear, makes the 1650 a real bargain – especially with its standard inclusions.
-Even if you add some options, it will take some effort to break A$42,000, which remains a sharp price.
+The Whittley Clearwater 1650 price starts from $37,990 ex-factory with the reliable Yamaha F70 outboard motor and Raymarine DragonFly7, plus rego and safety gear.
+This makes the Whittley Clearwater 1650 a real bargain – especially with its standard inclusions.
+Even if you add some options, it will take some effort to break $42,000, which remains a sharp price.
 When you think about the weekly cost, based on leveraging your house, it’s nothing – hardly a couple of slabs of beer, for which you get a new and fully warranted BMT to get the kids or your mates out on the water.

 The Whittley Clearwater 1650 is a great prospect for the new-to-boating for its ease of use, the young family for its adaptability and those looking to spend quiet days on the water, simply.
 Its affordable, comes ready to go with almost everything I would have in a boat and with a five year hull warranty, the most important part of boating peace of mind.